-■ The inspector viewed all areas of the premises and equipment and observed activities in all of the playrooms and the outside play areas.

-The inspector looked at children's assessment records, planning documentation,

-- evidence of suitability of staff working within the setting, the provider's selfevaluation form and a range of other documentation. - The inspector held meetings with the manager, registered provider and spoke with staff and children throughout the inspection. - The inspector completed a joint observation with the registered provider.
-Also took account of the views of parents spoken to on the day.
+- The inspector viewed all areas of the premises and equipment and observed activities in all of the playrooms and the outside play areas. - The inspector looked at children's assessment records, planning documentation, - evidence of suitability of staff working within the setting, the provider's selfevaluation form and a range of other documentation. - The inspector held meetings with the manager, and spoke with staff and children throughout the inspection. - The inspector completed a joint observation with the manager and also took account of the views of parents spoken to on the day.